patrickbwarren/SunlightHNC/README.md

 A longer term aim therefore is to split out the central Ornstein-Zernike solver with the closure approximations into a streamlined standalone suite of FORTRAN 90 kernel functions.
-This would particularly preserve the technically complex bespoke Ng accelerated convergence scheme.
+This would particularly preserve the technically complex and bespoke Ng accelerated convergence scheme.
 The initialisation of specific potential models (DPD, RPM, etc) would then be implemented using [NumPy](https://numpy.org/) in a separate python module.
 This